-NOTE 2: The risk assessment information below is a condensed version of the more detailed assessments available in Annex G. Annex G is presented in a non-table format and includes some additional details, along with supplementary context and guidance information, which are intended to help readers better understand the rationale behind the identification of HCVs and risk designation decisions.
-For any category with an associated annex, the content found in the main body of the risk assessment, not the annex, is definitive.
+NOTE: The risk assessment information below is a condensed version of the more detailed assessments available in Annex G. Annex G is presented in a non-table format and includes some additional details, along with supplementary context and guidance information, which are intended to help readers better understand the rationale behind the identification of HCVs and risk designation decisions.